Nathan Healy

 Corvallis Electricity Prices

-Oregon electricity rates have climbed from 11.4 cents per kWh in 2021 to 14.6 cents per kWh in 2024—a 28% increase in just three years that directly impacts monthly utility bills.
+Oregon electricity rates climbed from 11.4 cents per kWh in 2021 to 14.6 cents in 2024 — a nearly 28% increase in just three years.
+That trend is reflected in utility bills across Corvallis.

 Price of Energy: Oregon vs National Average